Isabel Celis: Remains Found Of Missing Arizona Girl, 6, Who Vanished In 2012

 — Barbara Grijalva (@BGrijalvaKOLD) March 31, 2017

 Almost a year ago, Crime Watch Daily reported on Isabel’s case, indicating that at one point the girl’s family hired a private investigator who looked closely at a relative.
-The investigator told the news media outlet that the relative and his friend were unable to account for 6 hours regarding their activities on the day Isabel vanished.
+The investigator told the news media outlet that the relative and his friend were unable to account for six hours regarding their activities on the day Isabel vanished.

 The relative left the area a few weeks later and then hired a criminal attorney, the private investigator told Crime Watch Daily.
 Nonetheless, police have never named the relative as a person of interest or suspect in the case.